Home

 Remember, the egg shell smoothness is your goal.

-Use quick confident strokes holding the razor at 90 degrees, (straight up and down) against the canvas.
+Use strokes holding the razor at 90 degrees, (straight up and down) against the canvas.
 It is a scrapping motion, not a shaving motion you are going for.
 You should have very fine peelings of gesso/modeling paste coming off as you perform this.
 It is created from the high spots being scrapped off the surface.

-Finishing up with some sandpaper to get the smoothest finish always helps shorten the process.
-I use about a 120 grit paper.
 Holding the canvas against a light vertically will amplify your view of the surface imperfections.
 Repeat this process 2 more times, 3 if necessary, to get your egg shell finish for the perfect canvas preparation!

 When you've done those extra coats, place the canvas vertical and close to a light source.
 You are looking for any raised edges.
 These need to be feathered out with the razor or the sand paper.
 Normally at this stage (3rd coat) the canvas is absolutely white, and smooth!